aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/trouble/captivity/mi-sheberakh-for-those-held-in-captivity-and-psalms-142.html.md

 <body>
 Title: תהלים קמ״ב | Psalms 142 and Mi Sheberakh for those in captivity or whose whereabouts are unknown<br />
 Primary contributor: ephraim.mirvis<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=9105">http://opensiddur.org/?p=9105</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=9105">http://opensiddur.org/?p=9105</a>
 <p />
 <hr />